ptobuon/ptobuon/README.md

 ### Hi there 👋
+I'm Pto, a .NET developer.
+My skills are:
+- All .NET languages
+- All web languages
 <!--
 **pto-buon/pto-buon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.